-- 8. Trim off the hard brown crusts of the brioche and cut each slice into about 6 rectangles measuring 1 1/4 by 1 1/2 inches.
+- 8. Trim the hard brown crusts from the brioche and cut each slice into about 6 rectangles, each measuring 1 1/4 by 1 1/2 inches.
 Lay these rectangular pieces of bread on a baking sheet and drizzle the melted butter over them.
 Bake until the rectangles are a golden brown.
 Set aside.
 Reduce the oven temperature to 275°F (135°C).

 - 10. Meanwhile, in a medium bowl, whisk together the sugar, salt, egg yolks, and whole eggs.
 Slowly whisk some of the hot liquid into the egg mixture to warm it.
 Gradually pour the warmed egg mixture into the hot cream mixture, whisking the cream constantly as you pour.
-Don’t cook the custard; set it aside until the next step.
+Set aside.
 Remove the vanilla pod.
-(Wash and dry it over the oven for another use.)
+(You can wash, dry, and reserve it for another use.)

-- 12. If you are baking individual ramekins, place 3 pieces of toasted bread in the bottom of each ramekin.
+If baking the pudding in individual ramekins, place 3 pieces of toasted bread in the bottom of each ramekin.
 Use 3 bread cubes to line the sides.
 Set 3 cherries in the center of each ramekin and top the cherries with one final cube of toasted bread.
 Pour the warm custard over the top to fill the ramekins.
 Bake for 20 to 25 minutes.

 - 13. Serve the bread pudding warm.
 If you make it early in the day, reheat it in a preheated 300°F (150°C) oven for 10 minutes.
 If you have baked it in a large baking dish, simply serve a portion on a plate with the cherry compote and a scoop of maple-star anise ice cream.
 If you are serving ramekins, pour some compote over the bread pudding and serve the ice cream on a side plate.
 You can also remove the pudding from the ramekins and serve on a plate with the cherry compote and ice cream.

-Cherry-Vanilla Brioche Pudding with Maple-Star Anise Ice Cream Recipe © 2008 David Waltuck and Andrew Friedman.
+Cherry Brioche Pudding Recipe © 2008 David Waltuck and Andrew Friedman.
 Photo © 2008 Maria Robledo.
 All rights reserved.